-Imagination and Collaboration: One Chef’s Recipe for Extraordinary Dining
+Imagination and Collaboration: A Recipe for Extraordinary Dining

-In the 13 years Gregory Strickland has been executive chef at Vi at Highlands Ranch, he has seen big changes in the culinary world and in diners’ expectations.
+In the time since Gregory Strickland has been involved in the dining program at Vi at Highlands Ranch, having joined the community in 2004, he has seen big changes in the culinary world and in diners’ expectations.
 And Chef Strickland has loved evolving right along with them.

 “If you’re a chef, you put out good food—that’s what was expected of chefs,” Strickland said.
 “Now, people are much more savvy.
 Chefs need to get out there, mix with the public.
 They need to learn more.
 Beyond the kitchen, beyond breakfast, lunch and dinner, what are you doing that’s above and beyond, that no one else is doing?”